Table of Contents Hide

 - the first Invisalign clear aligner is fitted.

 Once your Invisalign trays are made, your orthodontist calls you to wear them and begin your treatment.

-Aligners can also be designed in way that bite problems in jaws can be corrected, so don’t get surprised if you see your Invisalign with button and elastics designs.
-Surely, your orthodontist will provide the dos and don’ts of the Invisalign care.
+Aligners can also be designed in a way that bite problems in jaws can be corrected, so don’t get surprised if you see your Invisalign with button and elastics designs.
+Surely, your orthodontist will provide the dos and don’ts of Invisalign care.

 Your commitment and compliance is crucial for Invisalign treatment.
 The longer you wear the aligner, the better and faster you get the results.
-You should wear them for maximum hours daily (18-22 hours or more).
+You should wear them for a maximum of hours daily (18-22 hours or more).

 - follow-up visits are scheduled.

-You will need to visit your orthodontist or dentist for the follow-up appointments.
+You will need to visit your orthodontist or dentist for follow-up appointments.
 You receive your new aligner trays each time and the amount of progress is checked.